-- the operations of the shipyards that build any newbuild vessels we may order; - the availability of long-term employment for our vessels; - locating and identifying suitable high-quality secondhand vessels; - obtaining newbuild contracts at acceptable prices; - obtaining required financing on acceptable terms; - consummating vessel acquisitions; - enlarging our customer base; - hiring additional shore-based employees and seafarers; - continuing to meet technical and safety performance standards; and - managing joint ventures or significant acquisitions and integrating the new ships into our fleet.
+- the operations of the shipyards that build any newbuild vessels we may order; - the availability of employment for our vessels; - locating and identifying suitable high-quality secondhand vessels; - obtaining newbuild contracts at acceptable prices; - obtaining required financing on acceptable terms; - consummating vessel acquisitions; - enlarging our customer base; - hiring additional shore-based employees and seafarers; - continuing to meet technical and safety performance standards; and - managing joint ventures or significant acquisitions and integrating the new ships into our fleet.

+Ship values are correlated with charter rates.
 During periods in which charter rates are high, ship values are generally high as well, and it may be difficult to consummate ship acquisitions or enter into shipbuilding contracts at favorable prices.
+During periods in which charter rates are low and employment is scarce, ship values are low and any vessel acquired without time charter attached will automatically incur additional expenses to operate, insure, maintain and finance the ship thereby significantly increasing the acquisition cost.
 In addition, any vessel acquisition may not be profitable at or after the time of acquisition and may not generate cash flows sufficient to justify the investment.
 We may not be successful in executing any future growth plans and we cannot give any assurance that we will not incur significant expenses and losses in connection with such growth efforts.
 Other risks associated with vessel acquisitions that may harm our business, financial condition and operating results include the risks that we may:

-- fail to realize anticipated benefits, such as new customer relationships, cost-savings or cash flow enhancements; - be unable to hire, train or retain qualified shore-based and seafaring personnel to manage and operate our growing business and fleet; - decrease our liquidity by using a significant portion of available cash or borrowing capacity to finance acquisitions;

-- significantly increase our interest expense or financial leverage if we incur additional debt to finance acquisitions; - incur or assume unanticipated liabilities, losses or costs associated with any vessels or businesses acquired; or - incur other significant charges, such as impairment of goodwill or other intangible assets, asset devaluation or restructuring charges.
+- fail to realize anticipated benefits, such as new customer relationships, cost-savings or cash flow enhancements; - be unable to hire, train or retain qualified shore-based and seafaring personnel to manage and operate our growing business and fleet; - decrease our liquidity by using a significant portion of available cash or borrowing capacity to finance acquisitions; - significantly increase our interest expense or financial leverage if we incur additional debt to finance acquisitions; - incur or assume unanticipated liabilities, losses or costs associated with any vessels or businesses acquired; or - incur other significant charges, such as impairment of goodwill or other intangible assets, asset devaluation or restructuring charges.